Orchid Mantis (Hymenopus coronatus)

 Orchid mantises are so interesting that many people keep them as pets.

-In fact, you can find them for sale online at many insect stores, such as:
+You can often find orchid mantises and other mantises for sale online at many insect stores, such as:

 Orchid mantises are native to the Asian rainforests.